gregfont/atddworkshop/README.md

 - Below you will find the various steps of the workshop
 - master branch contains final code

+# How to replicate this tutorial...
+1. Setup your web dev env
+2. Install Behat
+3. behat.yml goes into your Behat/vendor/bin/ folder
+4. FeatureContext.php goes into your features/bootstrap/FeatureContext/ folder
+5. test.feature goes into your Behat/vendor/bin/feature/ folder

 # Workshop steps
 TODO